 Inspect the scaffold foundation continuously, especially after a rain or other change in the weather that could affect ground conditions.

 Failure to provide a sound foundation may cause the scaffold to become unstable or collapse.

-17. Before landing the tower at the wall, attach it to the tower beside it with a straight brace (this will set your 7 foot spacing automatically).
+11. Before landing the tower at the wall, attach it to the tower beside it with a straight brace (this will set your 7 foot spacing automatically).
 As you lower the tower, one leveling jack will make complete, weight-bearing contact with the ground before the other three.
 When it does, stop lowering and tighten the other three jacks.
 The tower will be almost plumb.

-Pairs of towers CAN be spaced closer together than the standard 7 feet.
+Pairs of towers CAN be spaced closer together and farther apart than the standard 7-foot spacing.
 However, they should be at least 20" apart.
-You can lock in the new spacing by drilling a 9/16" hole in the straight brace and cutting shorter material boards.
+You can lock in a new spacing by drilling a 9/16" hole in the straight brace and cutting shorter material boards.

-18. Space the towers about three fingers (2 inches) away from the footing when the masons' walkboard support (known as a "pullout") is extended.
+12. Space the towers about three fingers (2 inches) away from the footing when the masons' walkboard support (known as a "pullout" or "outrigger") is extended.
 The individual legs can be easily pushed or pulled into position.